qqianfeng/panda-simulator/README.md

 The whole system gets started in the following order.
 Don't be too quick with executing the commands below and execute each of them in a seperate terminal.
 1. Start the panda_simulator \
 `roslaunch panda_gazebo panda_hithand.launch`
-    - or to spawn robotiq next to panda:\
+    - or to start the panda_simulator with the robotiq hand:\
     `roslaunch panda_gazebo panda_robotiq3f.launch`\
-     Test the control of panda with mounted robotiq by sending a command to the corresponding controller topic.
-E.g.

-        ```bash
-        rostopic pub /panda/panda_j7_position_controller/command std_msgs/Float64 "data: 1.0"
-        ```
-        Also, you can test the gripper functionality with the Robotiq3FGripperSimpleController.py or via ROS services mentioned in the Usage section.

 2. Start the panda_hithand_moveit_config \
 `roslaunch panda_hithand_moveit_config panda_hithand_moveit.launch`